webhintio/hint/docs/contributor-guide/development-environment.md

 <!-- markdownlint-enable MD033 -->

 The *upstream source* is the main `sonarwhal` repository that active development happens on.
-While you won't have push access to upstream, you will have pull access, allowing you to pull in the latest code whenever you want.
+While you won’t have push access to upstream, you will have pull access, allowing you to pull in the latest code whenever you want.